 - How to find an NHS dentist and what to do if you need urgent care

-If you would like to make a complaint about a pharmacy, optometry or dental service in Suffolk or north east Essex, please contact NHS England via the details below.
+If you would like to make a complaint about a pharmacy, optometry or dental service in Suffolk or north east Essex, please contact the provider directly or lodge a complaint with the ICB.

 Learn more about the changes in the commissioning and management of pharmacy, optometry, and dental services, that came into effect on 1 April 2023.